bart7449/lecture2022a/README.md

 ### Instructor
 This lecture will be conducted by three instructors who are involved in <a href="https://www.ust.ac.kr/prog/major/eng/sub03_03_02/IR/view.do?majorNo=32">KISTI campus</a>.
 <br>
-<span style="color:red">Due to the spread of the COVID 19 virus, some lectures may be held online.</span>
+<span style="color:red">Due to the spread of COVID 19 virus, some lectures may be held online.</span>
 - Dr. Dongmin Seo
 - Dr. Kyong-Ha Lee
 - Dr. Kyongseok Park